 Each purple, biconvex, oval, film-coated tablet debossed with "572 Trı" on one side contains dolutegravir sodium equivalent to 50 mg of dolutegravir, abacavir sulfate equivalent to 600 mg of abacavir, and 300 mg of lamivudine.
 Nonmedicinal ingredients: D-mannitol, magnesium stearate, microcrystalline cellulose, povidone K29/32, and sodium starch glycolate; film-coating:(OPADRY II Purple 85F90057) iron oxide black, iron oxide red, macrogol/PEG, polyvinyl alcohol – part hydrolyzed, talc, and titanium dioxide.

 How should I use this medication?

-The usual recommended dose of abacavir - dolutegravir - lamivudine for adults is one tablet (600 mg of abacavir, 50 mg of dolutegravir, and 300 mg of lamivudine), taken by mouth, once daily.
+The usual recommended dose of abacavir - dolutegravir - lamivudine for adults and adolescents weighing at least 40 kg, is one tablet (600 mg of abacavir, 50 mg of dolutegravir, and 300 mg of lamivudine), taken by mouth, once daily.